petemmccarthy/CV/README.md

  - ActiveRecord
  - DataMapper

-- Many, many, many Ruby Gems!
-- Devise and bcrypt for user authentication and authorisation
+- Version control and collaboration using Git and GitHub
 - Integration of APIs including Twilio, Foursquare, Stripe, Pusher, GMaps, Mailgun and Paperclip
 - WebSockets
+- Devise and bcrypt for user authentication and authorisation
 - Deployment to Heroku and Amazon AWS
-- Version control and collaboration using Git and GitHub